cockroachdb/docs/v2.0/performance-best-practices-overview.md

 A column family is a group of columns in a table that is stored as a single key-value pair in the underlying key-value store.

 When a table is created, all columns are stored as a single column family.
 This default approach ensures efficient key-value storage and performance in most cases.
 However, when frequently updated columns are grouped with seldom updated columns, the seldom updated columns are nonetheless rewritten on every update.
-Especially when the seldom updated columns are large, it's more performant to split them into a distinct family.
 Especially when the seldom updated columns are large, it's therefore more performant to [assign them to a distinct column family](column-families.html).

 ## Interleave Tables